The 2000s brought with us a decade of change on how we consume media – whether if its at home or on the go.

 – Who Wants To Marry A Multi-Millionaire? .. or more to the point, who wants to marry a fraud?
 The “multi-millionaire” on this Fox special from 2000 was Rick Rockwell, who nurse Darva Conger married on the show – and it lasted only a few weeks.
 It was later revealed Rockwell wasn’t really a multi-millionaire- and he had a history of domestic abuse.

 – Carol Marin’s 10 O’Clock News – WBBM-TV attempt at a serious newscast with Carol Marin at the helm in 2000 was a surprise flop lasting only a few months.
-On the newscast’s first night, instead of leading with the Wells St. sewer collapse (which truly personally witnessed) – which impacted traffic throughout the Loop, Marin started the newscast with a rather pointless interview with waiting-to-be-convicted treasurer Mariam Santos.
+On the newscast’s first night, instead of leading with the Wells St. sewer collapse (which truly personally witnessed) – which impacted traffic throughout the Loop, Marin started the newscast with an interview with waiting-to-be-convicted treasurer Mariam Santos.

 – King of the Hill’s off-network run.
 Now languishing on Adult Swim, broadcast stations spent $3 million per episode on syndicated repeats on this long-running Fox show hoping it would become the next Simpsons or Seinfeld.
 But results were disappointing and a FX cable run was also a ratings disappointment.
 Other off-network syndicated busts of the decade included Malcolm in the Middle and Will & Grace.